Introduction to Cheviot, Ohio

 The exhibits at the Behringer-Crawford Museum focus on the regions history.
 A trip may be planned to Cinergy Children's Museum or the Cincinnati Zoo & Botanical Garden.
-The Big Bone Lick State Park with camping, fishing, hiking facilities, is a popular recreational spot.
-Other parks nearby include Devou Park, Little Miami State Park, and Harrison State Park.
+The Big Bone Lick State Park with camping, fishing and hiking facilities is a popular recreational spot.
+Other parks nearby include Devou Park, Little Miami State Park and Harrison State Park.
 Some of the historic sites near Cheviot include the Harriet Beecher Stowe House and the William Howard Taft National Historic Site.
 Cox Arboretum & Gardens Metropark has speciality gardens and the well known Stonewall Perennial Garden which many people visit.

 Air transportation is available at Cincinnati/Northern Kentucky International Airport.